ellenbell/FasTE/README.md

 conda install keras=2.2.4
 conda install numpy=1.16.0
 ```
-If this installation has been completed the following commands will apply <br />
+If this installation has been completed the following commands will apply. <br />

 ## Part 1: TE Library Generation